Beck: Musical style

 Beck's musical style has been considered alternative and indie.
 He has played many of the instruments in his music himself.
 Beck has also done some remixes for fellow artists, notably David Bowie and Björk.
-He has been known to synthesize several musical elements together in his music, including folk, psychedelia, electronic, country, Latin music, hip hop, funk, soul, blues, noise music, jazz, and many types of rock.
+He has been known to synthesize several musical elements together in his music, including folk, psychedelia, electronic, country, Latin music, hip hop, funk, soul, blues, noise music, jazz, art pop and many types of rock.
 Because of this unconventional approach, Beck has been described as a postmodern musician.
 He has also taken music from Los Angeles as a reference point in his songs.

 Pitchfork Media applauded Midnite Vultures, saying, "Beck wonderfully blends Prince, Talking Heads, Paul's Boutique, 'Shake Your Bon-Bon', and Mathlete on Midnite Vultures, his most consistent and playful album yet."
 The review commented that his mix of "goofy piety and ambiguous intent" helped the album.
 A Beck song called "Harry Partch", a tribute to the composer of the same name and his "corporeal" music, employs Partch's 43-tone scale.

 Art career

 During 1998, Beck's art collaborations with his grandfather Al Hansen were featured in an exhibition titled "Beck & Al Hansen: Playing With Matches", which showcased solo and collaborative collage, assemblage, drawing and poetry works.
 The show toured from the Santa Monica Museum of Art to galleries in New York City and Winnipeg, Manitoba.
-Beck chose Winnipeg due to a family connection, as his grandfather gave their famility stability through his work as a street car conductor in Winnipeg.
+Beck chose Winnipeg due to a family connection, as his grandfather gave their family stability through his work as a street car conductor in Winnipeg.
 A catalog of the show was published by Plug in Editions/Smart Art Press.